Latipay/latipay.github.io/src/v2/index.md

 ### Summary

 The Latipay 2.0 interface is an independent Hosted Payments Page solution provided by Latipay.
-The HPP provides a solution for capturing WeChat/ Alipay and 16 main Chinese banks information securely without exposing the merchant to sensitive financial data.
+The HPP provides a solution for capturing WeChat/ Alipay securely without exposing the merchant to sensitive financial data.
 The Latipay Hosted API provides merchants with a secure and versatile solution for `online` and `offline` payments.

 For example, after redirecting users to a Latipay/Merchant Hosted Payment Page to complete the payment.
 A real-time confirmation redirection of payment from Latipay will be displayed on the merchant’s website or offline device.
 At the same time, a notification will be implemented to the merchant to ensure that confirmation of payments have been sent to an allocated callback_url in less than `30s`.
 Merchants also can track payment status through the Latipay payment query Interface.